jplsek/motion-viewer/README.md

 > Would you be willing to add more features to this?

 Sure.
-I made this for my personal needs, but PRs are welcome.
+I made this for my personal needs, but PRs are still welcome.
 Check out [motionEye](https://github.com/ccrisan/motioneye) for a more feature rich client which may fit your needs.

 # Motion Scripts